Cisco Secure Workload

 VPN Security Scenario

-Tunnel based on I.P
+• Challenge: Tunnel based on I.P

 What’s happening here is that the tunnel creates an extension between the client device and the application location.
 The tunnel is based on IP addresses on the client device and the remote application.
 Now that there is I.P. connectivity between the client and the application, the network where the application is located is extended to the client.

-SASE and VPN: A zero-trust VPN solution
+SASE: A zero-trust VPN solution

-A SASE solution encompasses VPN services and enhances the capabilities to operate in cloud-based infrastructure to route traffic.
+A SASE solution encompasses VPN services and enhances the capabilities of operating in cloud-based infrastructure to route traffic.
 On the other hand, with SASE, the client connects to the SASE PoP, which carries out security checks and forwards the request to the application.
 A SASE design still allows clients to access the application, but they can only access that specific application and nothing more, like a stripped-down VLAN known as a micro-segmentation.

 Clients must pass security controls, and no broad-level access is susceptible to lateral movements.
 Access control is based on an allowlist rather than the traditional blocklist rule.
 Also, other variables present in the request context are used instead of using I.P. addresses as the client identifier.
 As a result, the application is now the access path, not the network.